-- 3.1 Single acquisition quotation and tender procedures are waived when authorising transport and travel services for: - (a) Air and sea travel within the Solomon Islands; - (b) International travel by the most efficient route; - (c) Freight charges; - (d) Short-term private car hire (up to 2 weeks) that do not exceed PSF rates (M7 99); - (e) Short-term private boat hire (up to 2 weeks) that do not exceed PSF rates (M7 99); - (f) Single-voyage ship charter; or - (g) Hotel costs for officers on tour - 3.2 The PSF may include any component of transport and hotel accommodation as a National Preferred Supplier for which annual tenders will be called. - 3.3 The Accountable Officer must get receipts or other supporting documents from the suppliers of transport and travel services. - 3.4 Quotation and tender waiver for purchases of transport and travel services do not apply to: - (a) Extended charter of ships; - (b) Long-term private car hire; or - (c) Long-term private boat hire.
+- 3.1 Single acquisition quotation and tender procedures are waived when authorising transport and travel services for: - (a) Air and sea travel within the Solomon Islands; - (b) International travel by the most efficient route; - (c) Repealed under Finance Circular 03/2013; - (d) Short-term private car hire (up to 2 weeks) that do not exceed PSF rates (M7 99): - (e) Short-term private boat hire (up to 2 weeks) that do not exceed PSF rates (M7 99); - (f) Repealed under Finance Circular 03/2013; or - (g) Hotel costs for officers on tour - 3.2 The PSF may include any component of transport and hotel accommodation as a National Preferred Supplier for which annual tenders will be called. - 3.3 The Accountable Officer must get receipts or other supporting documents from the suppliers of transport and travel services. - 3.4 Quotation and tender waiver for purchases of transport and travel services do not apply to: - (a) Extended charter of ships; - (b) Long-term private car hire; or - (c) Long-term private boat hire.